 The Corporation has, along with the Crown, granted a long-term lease (the "Core Lease") to KiwiRail Limited (KRL), a company in the Group for nominal consideration, under which KRL can enjoy the commercial benefit of the land.
 KRL has primary responsibility for administering the land.
 Under the Core Lease it can undertake many activities in relation to the land without requiring the consent or involvement of the Corporation.
+The expiry date of the core lease is 31 December 2070.

-The Corporation does not have any other operating lease commitments as lessor at 30 June 2024 (2023: nil).
+The Corporation does not have any other operating lease commitments as lessor at 30 June 2025 (2024: nil).